 The PEM Agent Setup Wizard will inform you when the installation completes.
 Click Finish to exit the wizard and close the window.

-Fig. 6: The PEM Agent Setup Wizard has finished the update
+Fig. 6: The PEM Agent Installer - Finish

 After the installation completes, a window pops-up to restart the machine.
-Click yes to restart the machine and the httpd services.
+Click Yes to restart the machine and the PEM Agent.